CP1401/Practicals/prac_08/README.md

 ### Warmup Part 2

-Again, write your answers in `questions.txt`.
+Again, write your answers in `p8questions.txt`.
 When you've had a go, check your answers in the Python console.

 **Write Python statements or expressions to achieve the following:**